deanward81/bakedbean.org.uk/content/posts/2021-05-airdrop-anywhere-part-3.md

 }
 ```

-I've decided not to operate in "contacts-only" mode so we don't need this - yet!
-I'll implement that part later - I'm more interested in actually receiving a file.
+Right now, I've decided not to implement "contacts-only" mode so we don't need this - yet!
+I _will_ implement that part later - for the moment I'm more interested in actually receiving a file.

 With that in mind, we'll validate that the data is legit (by calling `TryGetSenderRecordData`) but we'll simply return the `/Discover` response - a payload containing _our_ details - the name of the receiver and its capabilities: